jxoesneon/LayoutKit/README.md

 2. Follow the steps in [LayoutDocs](https://layoutdocs.themezer.net/guide/).

 ## **Included in this kit** 📜

+LayoutKit (macOS edition) is developed and maintained by ThemezerNX.
+LayoutKit was originally created by Migushthe2nd; this repository contains the macOS implementation and packaging.
+The tools below are included for convenience and remain credited to their respective authors.

 - [Switch Toolbox](https://github.com/KillzXGaming/Switch-Toolbox) by @KillzXGaming
 - [SwitchLayoutEditor](https://github.com/FuryBaguette/SwitchLayoutEditor) by @FuryBaguette and @exelix11